Best Ground Covers for Shade

 Vinca is a creeping ground cover with small, glossy leaves and wiry stems that can root anywhere they touch the ground.
 This allows it to fill in large areas relatively quickly.

 The plants grow best in soil that stays continuously moist.
 Flowers bloom in late spring in colors that include white, blue or lavender.
 Some varieties have green and white, variegated foliage.
 Grows 3-5” tall.

 Dead Nettle (Lamium maculatum)

 Lamium is a ground cover with small leaves that are decorated with white or silvery markings.
 Its early summer flower clusters can be pink, white or blue.
 Look for low-growing cultivars that will stay under 8″ tall.
 If the plants are shorn after flowering, they will maintain a neat, compact habit all season long.
 Deer resistant.

 Sweet Woodruff (Galium odoratum)

-A lacy ground cover with whorls of bright green leaves and fragrant, starry white flowers in late spring.
+A finely-textured ground cover with whorls of bright green leaves and fragrant, starry white flowers in late spring.
 Plant sweet woodruff in moist, rich soil and full to partial shade.
-Once established, it spreads freely.
-The foliage is fragrant when crushed, especially after being dried.
-5-7” tall.
+The plants have wiry, underground stems and can be difficult to contain, so plan accordingly.
+Height is 4-6” tall.